fpco/schoolofhaskell/README.md

 ## How to run the local demo

 `/dev-scripts/run-demo.sh` will run `soh-runner` and open up a browser window with the demo.
-The web snippet in the demo requires Yesod.
-Install Yesod with `stack build Yesod` in order for it to work.
+The web snippets in the demo requires `yesod` and `yesod-media-simple`.
+Install these with `stack build yesod-media-simple` in order for the web snippets to compile.

 ## Development tips